 Much has been written down and preserved over the centuries not worth preserving.
 If it were not for the fact that a king paid to have the words carved in stone no one would bother to read them or care.
 And then there are words recorded on humble sheets of papyrus or parchment.
 They were copied and recopied, translated and copied again; loved and treasured by generations.
-Such are words of Job!
+These are the words of Job!

 Oh that my words were written!
 Oh that they were inscribed in a book!
 Oh that with an iron pen and lead they were engraved in the rock forever!
 For I know that my Redeemer lives, and at the last he will stand upon the earth.
 And after my skin has been thus destroyed, yet in my flesh I shall see God, whom I shall see for myself, and my eyes shall behold, and not another.
 My heart faints within me!
 (Job 19:23-27 ESV)

 As far as we know, Job never did get to carve his words in stone but many others have, the epitaphs of those who died with the hope that they too shall see God with their own eyes “at the last”.